do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2022-10-04-AI-generated-content-for-SEO.md

 <p>For the sake of interest, I decided to ask Frase.io about something that is not on Wikipedia.</p>
 <p class="txt-center"><small>“How to tie a tie”</small><br><img loading="lazy" src="/images/posts/frase-io-how-to.jpg" alt="How-to text from Frase.io" width="720" height="490"></p>
 <p>Again, 100% unique text, but a different, more appropriate structure — a step-by-step guide.
 That is, AI understands the <strong>intent behind each query</strong>!
 The Twitter account mentioned at the end of the text exists and even has some how-to tweets, but I doubt there are any about ties.</p>
-<blockquote><b>NB!</b> If you use Frase.io without creating an account, you cannot reproduce the results; they will be different each time you try.</blockquote>
+<blockquote><b>NB!</b> If you use Frase.io without creating an account, you can’t reproduce the previous output; it will be different each time you try.</blockquote>
-<p>That created a problem for me, because the generated text was saved only in the Grammarly editor.
-When I decided to write a post, I re-generated it with the same title, “Russian war in Ukraine”, but the result was not as compelling.
-To make a screenshot with the old text, I had to insert it into the page code through the Developer Tools.
-However, I'll show you what Frase returned on the second request.</p>
+<p>That created a problem because the text was saved only in a txt file.
+When I decided to write a post, I reiterated the same query, “Russian war in Ukraine”, but the result was not so exciting.
+To make a screenshot with the previous text, I had to insert it into the page code through the Developer Tools.
+Well, I’ll show you what Frase returned on the second try.</p>
 <p class="txt-center"><img loading="lazy" src="/images/posts/frase-io-2.jpg" alt="Frase.io writes an essay, the second try" width="720" height="690"></p>
 <p>As you can see, the AI went a bit off-topic in the third paragraph, but the subheadings are interesting.
 For the curious, there was a “Load more” button below.</p>
 </div>